dariomrk/EduLink/README.md

 1. Move to the `backend` directory
 2. In the `backend` root create the `.env` file in accordance with `.env.example` and `appsettings.Development.json`
+3. Run `docker-compose up` to create the Docker container
-3. In the Package Manager Console execute: `$env:ASPNETCORE_ENVIRONMENT = "Development"`
+4. In the Package Manager Console execute: `$env:ASPNETCORE_ENVIRONMENT = "Development"`
-4. Set the Default project in the Package Manager Console to `Data`
+5. Set the Default project in the Package Manager Console to `Data`
-5. To apply existing migrations execute: `Update-Database`
+6. To apply existing migrations execute `Update-Database`
-6. Start the application using the `Development` profile
+7. Start the application using the `Development` profile

 ### Frontend